nerdfiles/Wept_Without_Wit_Source/readme.markdown

 # Albums

-1. Death Rites (October 2010):
+1. Death Rites (October 2010)

+    A poem:

         When the world grew intolerant of those
         Who took to drink with the faint’st need for occasion, We and they return’d to our quarters and consummat’d Our wills through the pleasures of intoxicat’d introspection Under pallid shadow and the dimly bell

 2. The Matters of Matter
 3. With Reflections Comes the Rent